jyotil-raval/interview-questions/ReactJS/03 Advanced Level.md

 > _Conclusion_: Error boundaries are an essential tool for error handling in React applications, providing a mechanism for recovering from unexpected errors and maintaining application stability and reliability.

-#### Advanced 19> Discuss the pros and cons of using functional components over class components.
+#### Advanced 19> Discuss the pros and cons of using functional components over class components

 > _Purpose_: Choosing between functional components and class components in React involves considering factors like syntax, performance, lifecycle methods, and state management.